-Theorem 2.5 (Anonymous Leader Election).
+Theorem 3.5 (Anonymous Leader Election).
 Deterministic leader election in an anonymous ring is impossible.

-Proof (with Lemma 2.4): If one node ever decides to become a leader (or a non-leader), then every other node does so as well, contradicting the problem specification 2.1 for n > 1.
+Proof (with Lemma 3.4): If one node ever decides to become a leader (or a non-leader), then every other node does so as well, contradicting the problem specification 3.1 for n > 1.
 This holds for non-uniform algorithms, and therefore also for uniform algorithms.
 Furthermore, it holds for synchronous algorithms, and therefore also for asynchronous algorithms.

 - Sense of direction is the ability of nodes to distinguish neighbor nodes in an anonymous setting.
 In a ring, for example, a node can distinguish the clockwise and the counterclockwise neighbor.
-Sense of direction does not help in anonymous leader election. - Theorem 2.5 also holds for other symmetric network topologies (e.g., complete graphs, complete bipartite graphs, ...). - Note that Theorem 2.5 does not hold for randomized algorithms; if nodes are allowed to toss a coin, symmetries can be broken.
+Sense of direction does not help in anonymous leader election. - Theorem 3.5 also holds for other symmetric network topologies (e.g., complete graphs, complete bipartite graphs, ...). - Note that Theorem 3.5 does generally not hold for randomized algorithms; if nodes are allowed to toss a coin, some symmetries can be broken. - However, more surprisingly, randomization does not always help.
+A randomized uniform anonymous algorithm can for instance not elect a leader in a ring.
+Randomization does not help to decide whether the ring has n = 3 or n = 6 nodes: Every third node may generate the same random bits, and as a result the nodes cannot distinguish the two cases.
+However, an approximation of n which is strictly better than a factor 2 will help.

-2.2 Asynchronous Ring
+3.2 Asynchronous Ring

-We first concentrate on the asynchronous model from Definition 1.10.
-Throughout this section we assume non-anonymity; each node has a unique identifier as proposed in Assumption 1.2.
+We first concentrate on the asynchronous model from Definition 2.7.
+Throughout this section we assume non-anonymity; each node has a unique identifier.
 Having ID's seems to lead to a trivial leader election algorithm, as we can simply elect the node with, e.g., the highest ID.

-Theorem 2.6 (Analysis of Algorithm 8).
-Algorithm 8 is correct.
-The time complexity is O(n).
-The message complexity is $O(n^2)$.
+Theorem 3.6.
+Algorithm 12 is correct.
+The time complexity is $\mathcal{O}(n)$ .
+The message complexity is $\mathcal{O}(n^2)$ .